KoushikDutta1999/Tuition_Python/README.md

   - List_12 Python Program to Print all elements divisible by M and N in the List
   - List_13 Python Program to Remove duplicate element in a list
   - List_14 Python Program to find an element in a given List
-- Python Program to show Fibonacci Series using Recursion
+- Python Program to show Fibonacci Series using Recursion Function
 - Python Program to show Fibonacci Series
 - Python Program to LCM Least Common Multiple
 - Python Program to show odd even
-- Python Program to check prime number
+- Python Program to check prime number using Function
 - Python Program to show sum of this series --  x + x^2/2 + x^3/3 + . . . . . . . . x^n/n